Get a quote on Commercial Property Insurance

 Commercial Property Insurance covers buildings, contents, and the property of others in your care.

 It’s important to note that commercial vehicles are excluded from property insurance.
-If you want to cover your vehicles, you should buy Commercial Auto Insurance.
+If you want to cover your business vehicles, you should purchase commercial auto insurance.

 Commercial Property Insurance covers commercial buildings or offices that your business owns.
 If you lease or rent your building, and your lease requires that you insure the building you’re using, you can set up your property insurance to cover your landlord’s building as well.

 In addition to the building itself, tenant improvements, outdoor signs, fences, and landscaping are also commonly included in the building’s coverage.

-Commercial Property Insurance also covers the contents of a building, also known as business personal property, which can include furniture, equipment, computers, tools and inventory stored on or near the business premises.
+Commercial Property Insurance also covers the contents of a building, also known as business personal property, which can include furniture, equipment, machinery, computers, tools, and inventory stored on or near the business premises.

 If your business leases equipment, many vendors require you to insure the leased equipment while it is in your possession.
 Commercial Property Insurance can also cover this leased property.

 Many businesses also store valuable documents or billing records in paper form on site.
-In the event these records are destroyed or damaged, property insurance will cover the cost to recover or replace these records.
+In the event these records are destroyed or damaged, property insurance can provide some coverage for the cost to recover or replace these records.
 For more comprehensive coverage, you can purchase valuable papers and records coverage.

 Property of Others

-If your business has property that belongs to others in your care and that property is destroyed, Commercial Property Insurance can cover the loss.
+If your business has property that belongs to others in your care, custody, or control, and that property is destroyed, Commercial Property Insurance can cover the loss.

-For example, if your borrow your neighbor’s copy machine and it is destroyed by a fire, it would be covered.
+For example, if you borrow your neighbor’s copy machine, and it is destroyed by a fire, it would be covered.
 Also, leased equipment that your business does not have a contractual obligation to insure is also considered property of others.